BitByte-TPC/first-bit/DEVELOPMENT.md

 ## Building the nameDB.json

+For Quick setup grab a copy from [gh-pages](https://github.com/BitByte-TPC/first-bit/blob/gh-pages/nameDB.json) branch and in put it inside `public/`.

 The nameDB is a big json file which contains all user added json files into one.
 It also fetches github avatar url from GitHuB id.
 You will need a GitHub oAuth token to build nameDB.json.
 The script fetches avatar_url from GitHuB id and without oAuth GitHub limits 60 request per hours.

 1. Visit [Personal Acess Tokens](https://github.com/settings/tokens) and create one.